wp-plugins/woocommerce-payment-gateway/readme.txt

 == Description ==

 Inspire Commerce is the all-in-one solution that allows you to turn your beautiful WooCommerce backed shopping experience into a selling machine.
-This payment gateway plugin, combined with a merchant account from Inspire Commerce, will allow you to accept transactions from all major credit cards including Visa, MasterCard, American Express, Discover, Diners Club, and JCB.
+This WooCommerce gateway plugin, combined with a merchant account from Inspire Commerce, will allow you to accept transactions from all major credit cards including Visa, MasterCard, American Express, Discover, Diners Club, and JCB.

 This WooCommerce payment gateway supports both card storage as well as integration with the WooCommerce subscriptions module.
 Inspire Commerce meets the highest standards of security and reliability and is proudly PCI Level 1 compliant.

-Inspire Commerce’s payment gateway plugin is THE plugin used by WooThemes on their website.
+This payment plugin is THE plugin used by WooThemes on their website.
 Like their checkout experience?
-This payment gateway enables you to have a fully branded checkout on your WooCommerce website, just like Ninja’s at WooThemes.
+This WooCommerce payment gateway enables you to have a fully branded checkout on your WooCommerce website, just like Ninja’s at WooThemes.

 = For US Based Merchants =
 You will need to setup a [credit card processing account with Inspire Commerce](http://www.inspirecommerce.com/woocommerce/ "credit card processing account with Inspire Commerce").
 This account will allow you to accept payments from anyone in the world using all major card brands.
 There is no minimum volume for US based merchants.
 Account setup typically takes two to three business days.
 Details are available on the [Inspire Commerce website](http://www.inspirecommerce.com/woocommerce/ "Inspire Commerce website").